joneskleber/joneskleber/README.md

 ### Hi, My name is Jones Kleber<br>
 I've 49 years old, I live in Três Rios/RJ.
 I've been working with development for over 34 years and is constantly updating himself.
-I'm a Fullstack developer, I focus my studies on Infrastructure,  Information Security, Data Science, Phyton, Node.js, React.js, React Native and the entire Javascript ecosystem.
+I'm a Fullstack developer, I focus my studies on Infrastructure,  Information Security, Data Science, Node.js, React.js, React Native and the entire Javascript ecosystem.
 I love collaborating with the community and learning more every day.<br>

 ##